Perturbative and nonperturbative properties of heavy quark transport in a thermal SU(3) gluon plasma: INTRODUCTION

 The four-momentum is denoted as capital letters $P^{\mu}=(p_{0},\vec{p}\;)$, while the three-momentum vector is represented as lowercase letters $\vec{p}$.
 The spacetime vector indices are denoted by Greek symbols, $\mu,\nu\dots\in\{0,1,2,3\}$, while the color indices are represented by Latin ones, $i,j,\dots\in\{1,2,3\}$.
 We work with natural units $\hbar=c=1$ and metric $g^{\mu\nu}=\rm {diag}(1,-1,-1,-1)$ throughout this manuscript.

-This manuscript is organized as follows: In Chapter~\ref{sec:formalism}, we detail the theoretical framework with and without the background field, including the Soft-Hard Factorized Model (SHFM), the calculation of the HQ self-energy, and the derivation of the transport coefficients.
-Chapter~\ref{sec:result} is devoted to presenting and discussing our main numerical results, with a focus on the influence of the background field on the energy loss and momentum diffusion coefficients.
-Finally, we summarize our findings and provide an outlook in Chapter~\ref{sec:summary}.
+This manuscript is organized as follows: In Sec.~\ref{sec:formalism}, we detail the theoretical framework with and without the background field, including the SHFM, the calculation of the HQ self-energy, and the derivation of the transport coefficients.
+Section~\ref{sec:result} is devoted to presenting and discussing our main numerical results, with a focus on the influence of the background field on the energy loss and momentum diffusion coefficients.
+Finally, we summarize our findings and provide an outlook in Section~\ref{sec:summary}.